Updated August 4, 2009

 Expense Reimbursement

 Receipts are required to be reimbursed for expenses incurred on behalf of the Intergroup.
-A list of such expenses are, but not limited to: copying costs for Intergroup minutes, flyers for events, committee reports, board reports and/or World Service Business Conference Delegate/Region Representative reports; long-distance telephone calls made on behalf of the Intergroup for contacting speakers/leaders/facilitators for Intergroup sponsored events; supplies for Intergroup sponsored events; room and/or hall rental space for Intergroup sponsored events; meals for speakers/leaders/facilitators and planning committee members servings as hosts for speakers/leaders/facilitators and mileage allowance for planning committee members at an amount determined by the Intergroup (1) for Intergroup sponsored events.
+A list of such expenses include, but are not limited to: copying costs for Intergroup minutes, flyers for events, committee reports, board reports and/or WSBC delegate/RR reports; long-distance telephone calls made on behalf of the Intergroup for contacting speakers/leaders/facilitators for Intergroup sponsored events; supplies for Intergroup sponsored events; room and/or hall rental space for Intergroup sponsored events; meals for speakers/leaders/facilitators and planning committee members serving as hosts for speakers/leaders/facilitators and mileage allowance for planning committee members at an amount determined by the Intergroup for Intergroup sponsored events.
 The Intergroup may choose, at its discretion, to set a cap on any expense.

 Prudent Reserve

-If possible, the prudent reserve for the Intergroup shall be equal to six months budgeted expenses.
+If possible, the prudent reserved for the Intergroup shall be equal to six months budgeted expenses.

 X. ELECTION PROCESS